dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 ### Merging Mallory's changes

-The first step is for me to get the proposed changes on my local machine.
+The first step is for me to get the proposed changes on my local machine and to prepare a list of notes for later feedback.
+(A simple text file is enough).

 Since it's a PR on GitHub, I can do something like this, where "some-branch" is the *source ref* of Mallory's PR: